FinalLoveMachine ~start retry polling with you in your most loved color~

 What is the current state of the Early Access version?

 “This version covers from the opening of the game through to the end of the OP, approximately 2 to 3 hours of gameplay.
 Core systems including first-person exploration, the terminal command system, the IBMI cognitive choice mechanism, and the virtual desktop environment are all fully implemented.
-The publicly released EA is a self-contained emotional unit with a beginning, a buildup, and an ending.”
+The publicly released EA is a complete, self-contained emotional fragment.”

 Will the game be priced differently during and after Early Access?